4teamwork/ftw.pdfgenerator/README.rst

 ``ftw.pdfgenerator.tests.test_customizable_layout.TestCustomizableLayout``.

 Implementing customization adapter is very simple when customizable layouts are used.
-For example we change the logo image (which is at ``custom/mylogo.png``):
+For example we change the logo image (assume the logo is at ``custom/mylogo.png``):

 ::